This content is selected and controlled by WebMD's editorial staff and is brought to you by Alcon.

 It’s not your imagination.
 Kids can get a lot of ear infections.
-In fact, 2 out of 3 times, when kids get colds, they also wind up with infections in their ears.
-The main reasons are that their immune systems are immature and that their little ears don’t drain as well as adults’ ears do.
+In fact, 5 out of 6 children will have at least one by their third birthday.
+Why?
+Their immune systems are immature, and their little ears don't drain as well as adults’ ears do.

-An infection in the outer ear is often called Swimmer’s Ear.
-It usually happens when the ear stays wet long enough to breed germs.
-But even if your kid hasn’t been swimming, a scratch from something like a cotton swab (or who knows what kids stick in there?) can cause trouble.
-Watch out if your child’s ear gets itchy or hurts when touched.
-The answer is usually just medicated ear drops and keeping ears dry.
+It's an infection in the outer ear that usually happens when the ear stays wet long enough to breed germs.
+But even if your kid hasn’t been swimming, a scratch from something like a cotton swab (or who knows what they stick in there?) can cause trouble.
+Watch out if your child’s ear gets itchy or hurts when you touch it.
+The answer is usually medicated drops and keeping ears dry.

-The only way to know for sure if your child has an ear infection is for a doctor to check inside her ear with a device called an otoscope.
-This is basically just a tiny flashlight with a magnifying lens for the doctor to look through.
+The only way to know for sure if your child has one is for a doctor to look inside her ear with a tool called an otoscope, a tiny flashlight with a magnifying lens.
 A healthy eardrum (shown here) looks sort of clear and pinkish-gray.
-An infected eardrum looks red and swollen.
+An infected one looks red and swollen.

 The Eustachian tube is a canal that connects your middle ear to your throat.
 It keeps fluid and air pressure from building up inside your ear.
-Colds, flu, and allergies can all irritate the Eustachian tube and cause it to swell up.
+Colds, the flu, and allergies can irritate it and make it swell up.

 Fluid in the Ear

 If the Eustachian tube gets blocked, fluid builds up inside your child’s middle ear.
-This makes the perfect breeding ground for bacteria and viruses, which can cause infections.
+This makes the perfect breeding ground for bacteria and viruses, which cause infections.
 Your doctor may look inside your child’s ear with an otoscope, which can blow a puff of air to make his eardrum vibrate.
-If his eardrum doesn’t vibrate as much as it should, chances are there’s fluid inside.
+If it doesn’t move as much as it should, chances are there’s fluid inside.

 Bursting an Eardrum

-If too much fluid or pressure builds up inside your child’s middle ear, her eardrum can actually burst (shown here).
-If that happens, you may see yellow, brown, or white fluid draining from her ear.
-Although this sounds scary, the eardrum usually heals itself in a couple of weeks.
+If too much fluid or pressure builds up inside the middle ear, the eardrum can actually burst (shown here).
+If that happens, you may see yellow, brown, or white fluid draining from your child's ear.
+It sounds scary, but the eardrum usually heals itself in a couple of weeks.
 Unless it happens a lot, your child’s hearing should be fine.
-The good news is that the pain may suddenly disappear because the hole lets the pressure go.

 Ear Infection Symptoms

-The main warning sign of infection is sharp ear pain.
-Your child may be especially uncomfortable lying down, so he might have a hard time sleeping.
+The main warning sign is sharp pain.
+Your child may be more uncomfortable lying down, so he might have a hard time sleeping.
 Other problems to look for:

 Fluid oozing from ears